-Compared to the No Action Alternative, Alternative 3 would provide up to 60 days per year during which air tours would not be conducted within the ATMP planning area.
-Alternative 3 contains provisions for both a standard day and a quiet technology-only day.

-For a standard day, the maximum 12-hour equivalent sound level would be less than 45 dBA, and 35 to <40 dBA in 3% of the ATMP planning area.
-For a quiet technology-only day, the 12-hour equivalent sound level would be less than 45 dBA, and 35 to <40 dBA in 2% of the ATMP planning area.
-Compared to the No Action Alternative, the average sound levels under Alternative 3 would be lower for the regions of the Park near Halema'uma'u Crater and the Kīlauea Visitor Center but would be higher in coastal regions.
-The noise footprint for Alternative 3 potentially affects 10% less of the ATMP planning area on standard days, and 11% less on quiet technology-only days.
+Compared to the No Action Alternative, Alternative 3 would provide up to 118 days per year during which air tours would not be conducted within the ATMP planning area.
+The maximum 12-hour equivalent sound level would be below 45 dBA, where affected portions of the ATMP planning area would generally be 35 to <40 dBA, representing 12% of the total area.
+Compared to the No Action Alternative, the average sound levels under Alternative 3 would be lower for the interior regions of the Park but may be higher in coastal regions.
+The noise footprint for Alternative 3 potentially affects 12% less of the ATMP planning area and the equivalent sound level would not exceed 45 dBA, 5 dB less than the No Action Alternative